sriharivishnu-j/real-time-ai-driven-personalization-engine/frontend/README.md

-# Real-Time AI-Driven Personalization Engine
+# Real-Time AI-Driven Personalization Engine Frontend

+This is the frontend of the Real-Time AI-Driven Personalization Engine.

-## Frontend
+## Getting Started

-This is a Next.js 14 application using TypeScript and Tailwind CSS for styling.

-### Development

 Run the development server: